Federal relief efforts | edited June 16

 Agriculture Secretary Sonny Perdue unveiled USDA’s first relief plan in response to the COVID-19 crisis on April 17.
 The Coronavirus Food Assistance Program (CFAP) includes $16 billion in payments to farmers across many commodities and $3 billion in purchases of products to be redistributed into food aid programs.
 These funds were allocated by Congress under the CARES Act.

 Starting on Tuesday, May 26, USDA opened up the period for farmers to sign-up for direct financial assistance.
 Sign-up must be done through a local Farm Service Agency office.
-Dairy farmers are eligible for price losses on their milk production, livestock sales and corn stored as feed.
+Dairy farmers are eligible for price losses on their milk production, livestock sales and non-specialty crops, like corn, stored as feed.

 Assistance for dairy:

-Corn stored as feed: We have confirmation that corn silage will be eligible for assistance under the non-specialty crop section of the farmer payments.
+Crops stored as feed: Stored hay or silage is eligible for assistance under the non-specialty crop section of the farmer payments if the commodity is a covered commodity.
+Notable commodities include corn, oats, wheat, barley, grain sorghum and soybeans.
+High moisture corn is also eligible.
+Common forages like alfalfa and grasses are not eligible.
 Farmers will need to certify their 2019 total production and inventory on hand on January 15.
 2020.
-As the unit of measure for corn is in bushels, farms will need to multiply the number of silage tons on hand by 7.94 to determine the number of corn bushels eligible for payment.
-Farms should document how the number of tons were calculated should they be audited at a later date. .
+As the unit of measure for different commodities are in bushels, farms will need to covert the amount of stored feed on hand to determine the number bushels eligible for payment.
+Local FSA offices will assist with conversions.
+Farms should document how the number of tons were calculated should they be audited at a later date.

 Initial payments will be prorated, with 80 percent paid initially and the remainder at a later date if funds remain available to help the agency ensure all farms receive access to assistance.